aragon/nest/nest-proposal-template.md

 Name of the project lead

-Email address of the project lead who is filling out this application
+Email address of the project lead (whoever is filling out this application)

-List each other member that is/would be working full-time on this project when the grant is received (Linkedin/Github profile links are preferred but not required)
+List each other member that is/would be working on this project (LinkedIn/GitHub profiles are preferred but not required)

-List the roles each team member will perform
+What are the main roles of each team member?

-Has the team already worked together?
-Please provide details.
+Has the team already worked together? (please provide details)

 Is your team already present on the Aragon Forum?
-If Yes, what are their usernames?
+If Yes, what are your usernames?

 <br>